What is a bond?

 If you would like to know more about finance, we run a Accounting and Finance 101 course, available as an introduction to the financial markets, how to read accounting statements, and how to complete basic research, see here for more details.
 To learn specifically about bonds, please see more information to our online class, how to invest in the bond market?

-1Proper legal advice should be consulted, we are not lawyers and this priority of claims is a general framework that may not be completely accurate, is subject to change and may differ across companies and different countries financial jurisdictions.
+1Proper legal advice should be consulted, we are not lawyers and this priority of claims is a general framework that may not be completely accurate, is subject to change, and may differ across companies and different countries financial jurisdictions.

 Bondholders fit into 6, secured claims have a higher preference than unsecured, and these investors often receive less interest.